History of conservatism in the United States: Conservative shift in politics

-Reagan was the leader of a dramatic conservative shift in American politics, that undercut many of the domestic and foreign policies that had dominated the national agenda for decades.
+Reagan was the leader of a dramatic conservative shift in American politics that undercut many of the domestic and foreign policies that had dominated the national agenda for decades.

 The common thread was a growing distrust of government to do the right thing on behalf of the people.
-While distrust of high officials had been an American characteristic for two centuries, this was brought to the forefront by the Watergate scandal of 1973-1974 that forced the resignation of President Richard Nixon, who faced impeachment, as well as criminal trials for many of his senior associates.
+While distrust of high officials had been an American characteristic for two centuries, this was brought to the forefront by the Watergate scandal of 1973–1974, forcing the resignation of President Richard Nixon- who faced impeachment- and resulting in criminal trials for many of his senior associates.
 The media was energized in its vigorous search for scandals, which deeply impacted both major parties at the national, state and local levels.
 At the same time there was a growing distrust of long-powerful institutions such as big business and labor unions.
 The postwar consensus regarding the value of technology in solving national problems, especially nuclear power, came under heavy attack from the New Left.

-Conservatives at the state and local levels increasingly emphasized the argument that the soaring crime rates indicated a failure of liberal policy in the American cities.
+Conservatives at state and local levels increasingly emphasized the argument that the soaring crime rates indicated a failure of liberal policy in the American cities.

-Meanwhile, liberalism was facing divisive issues, as the New Left challenged established liberals on such issues as the Vietnam War, while building a constituency on campuses and among younger voters.
+Meanwhile, liberalism was facing divisive issues as the New Left challenged established liberals on such issues as the Vietnam War, while building a constituency on campuses and among younger voters.
 A "cultural war" was emerging as a triangular battle among conservatives, liberals, and the New Left, involving such issues as individual freedom, divorce, sexuality, and even topics such as hair length and musical taste.

-The triumphal issue for liberalism was the achievement of civil rights legislation in the 1960s, which won over the black population and created a new black electorate in the South.
+The triumphant issue for liberalism was the achievement of civil rights legislation in the 1960s, which won over the black population and created a new black electorate in the South.
 However, it alienated many working-class ethnic whites, and opened the door for conservative white Southerners to move into the Republican Party.

-In foreign policy, The war in Vietnam was a highly divisive issue in the 1970s.
+In foreign policy, the war in Vietnam was a highly divisive issue in the 1970s.
 Nixon had introduced a policy of détente in the Cold War, but it was strongly challenged by Reagan and the conservative movement.
 Reagan saw the Soviet Union as an implacable enemy that had to be defeated, not compromised with.
 A new element emerged in Iran, with the overthrow of a pro-American government, and the emergence of the stream the hostile ayatollahs.
-Radical students seized the American Embassy, and held American diplomats hostage for over a year, underscoring the weaknesses of the foreign policy of Jimmy Carter.
+Radical Iranian students seized the American Embassy, and held American diplomats hostage for over a year, underscoring the weaknesses of the foreign policy of Jimmy Carter.

-The economic scene was in doldrums, with soaring inflation undercutting the savings pattern of millions of Americans, while unemployment remained high and growth was low.
-Shortages of gasoline at the local pump made the energy crisis a local reality.
+The economic scene was in doldrums, with soaring inflation undercutting the savings ability of millions of Americans, while unemployment remained high and growth was low.
+Shortages of gasoline and high prices at the local pump made the energy crisis a local reality.

 Reagan increasingly dominated the conservative movement, especially in his failed 1976 quest for the Republican presidential nomination and his successful run in 1980.